Holiday Scam Prevention

 -

 They ask for money.
 Scammers tell potential victims they must pay to receive a prize, debt relief or other incentives.
+A red flag is that scammers may demand immediate payment through electronic payment systems like PayPal, Venmo, Zelle or Cash App.

 Check out our